COVID-19: All of Italy to be placed under lockdown, says PM

 ROME: Prime Minister Giuseppe Conte on Monday (Mar 9) extended measures to tackle the new coronavirus across the whole country, telling people to "stay at home" and banning public gathering as well as Serie A football matches.

-The unprecedented measures covering the entire Mediterranean nation of more than 60 million people came into force after Italy reported 97 more deaths that took its toll to 463.
+The unprecedented measures covering the entire Mediterranean nation of more than 60 million people came after Italy reported 97 more deaths that took its toll to 463, with confirmed cases at 9,172.

 An AFP count showed Italy with more than half of the 862 deaths reported outside China as of Monday night.